wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-password-management-microsoft-365/includes/6-implement-azure-ad-smart-lockout.md

 Smart Lockout can be integrated with hybrid deployments, using password hash sync or pass-through authentication to protect on-premises Active Directory accounts from being locked out by attackers.
 By setting Smart Lockout policies in Azure AD appropriately, attacks can be filtered out before they reach on-premises Active Directory.

-### Smart Lockout integration with Pass-Through Authentication
+### Smart Lockout integration with pass-through authentication

 When using pass-through authentication, you must ensure that: